davidtchiu/davidtchiu.github.io/teaching/cs455/hwk6.exhash/index.md

 Pointers in the global directory need to be updated to point to the new bucket, regardless of whether the global directory needs to be doubled in size.

-This method should run in O(1) time if there's no splitting.
-On a split, this method runs in O(d) where d is the number of entries in the global directory, since you need to update pointers.
+This method must run in amortized O(1) time.
+On a split, you may observe that this method runs in O(d) where d is the number of entries in the global directory.
+However, because each split allows for addressing 2 times more buckets, the insert operations between global splits averages out to O(1).
 ```

 #### Submitting Your Assignment